 Don’t let our cocktail-fuelled day fool you: the brunch at Brasserie 2.0 is family friendly (have you ever seen eight year olds get excited about sushi?
 Seriously, only in Dubai), the food is five star, and the atmosphere makes it the the perfect place to wile away a Friday.
 Dubai-ites and visitors alike – put this one on your must-do list.

 Liked this?
-You can follow While I’m Young and Skinny on Facebook, Twitter and Instagram for inside tips, funny Dubai insights and a glimpse of my travels around the world.
+You can follow While I’m Young on Facebook, Twitter and Instagram for inside tips, funny Dubai insights and a glimpse of my travels around the world.
 I have a feeling that with brunches like this, I won’t be young and skinny for long…